andrea-mitridate/PTArcade/docs/getting_started/hpc_install.md

 ## Prerequisites
-`conda` likes to install its own version of MPI, which frequently causes issues on HPCs.
+`conda` likes to install its own version of MPI, which frequently causes issues on HPC clusteres.
 To get around that, first, load your HPC's MPI module.
 Save the path to the `mpicc` executable in an environment variable.
 ```
 export MPICC=$(which mpicc)
 ```